-In addition, there is a political dispute between RIMOSA and CARANA over the ownership of some of the islands along the southern coastline of CARANA, as well as over related fishing rights in the respective national territory.
-Oil was also discovered in the LABTA Sea in the southeast of CARANA, offshore of MALDOSA.
-However, due to the ongoing border dispute and the high start-up-costs required for the exploiting of the oil resources, no company or consortium is currently willing to invest.
+In addition, there is a political dispute between Rimosa and Carana over the ownership of some of the islands along the southern coastline of Carana, as well as over related fishing rights in the respective national territory.
+Oil was also discovered in the Labta Sea in the south-east of Carana, offshore of Maldosa.
+However, owing to the ongoing border dispute and the high start-up costs required for the exploitation of the oil resources, no company or consortium is currently willing to invest.

-Caranese refugees (particularly the Falin) in SUMORA and RIMOSA have been consistently discriminated and are often under attack by local police and armed forces.
-Rimosan (Tatsi) refugees in CARANA and KATASI face similar treatment, as do KATSI refugees to a lesser extent.
+Caranese refugees (particularly the Falin) in Sumora and Rimosa have consistently been discriminated against and are often under attack by local police and armed forces.
+Rimosan (Tatsi) refugees in Carana and Katasi face similar treatment, as do Katasi refugees, to a lesser extent.

 Carana National Police

-The Carana National Police (CNP) has an estimated strength of approximately 7100 police officers.
-Precise numbers cannot be aggregated due to the high fluctuation in the regional personnel bodies.
-The CNP has a history of being underfinanced, understaffed and being insufficiently organised.
-Therefore, the organisation is lacking basic administrative mechanisms and routines.
+The Carana National Police (CNP) has an estimated strength of approximately 7,100 police officers.
+Precise numbers cannot be ascertained owing to the high degree of fluctuation in the regional personnel bodies.
+The National Police has a history of being underfinanced, understaffed and insufficiently organized.
+Therefore, the organization is lacking basic administrative mechanisms and routines.

-Forces de la Défense du Carana (FDC)
+Forces de la défense du Carana (FDC)

-The FDC has a total strength of approximately 20,000 men (17,500 Army, 1600 Air Force, 900 Navy).
-The chiefs of the services report directly to the president.
+FDC has a total strength of approximately 20,000 personnel (17,500 army, 1,600 air force, 900 navy).
+The chiefs of each branch report directly to the President.

-The main service in the FDC is the Army, primarily but not solely recruited from the Falin people.
+The main service in FDC is the army, primarily but not solely recruited from the Falin people.
 Its senior leadership is almost wholly Falin.
 Troops, especially those employed in rural areas, face recurrent problems of non-payment of wages.
-A number of units are composed of integrated armed group members, lack operational capacity and commitment to human rights, conduct, and discipline standards.
+A number of units are composed of integrated armed group members and lack both operational capacity and a commitment to upholding human rights and standards of conduct and discipline.

-Women’s participation in the armed forces is low, with female soldiers and higher-ranking officers making up some 6% of the FDC in total.
-During the Uroma regime and on Uroma’s specific request, women were recruited and received substantial training abroad, which eventually led to positions as senior officers.
-A small but steady recruitment of female soldiers continued over the following decades, although their status has been continuously deteriorating due to lack of political support for women’s participation.
+Women’s participation in the armed forces is low, with women soldiers and higher-ranking officers making up some 6% of FDC in total.
+During the Uroma regime and at the specific request of President Uroma, women were recruited and received substantial training abroad, which eventually led them to positions as senior officers.
+A small but steady recruitment of women soldiers continued over the following decades, although their status has deteriorated over time owing to the lack of political support for women’s participation.

-Mouvement Patriotique de Carana (MPC)
+Mouvement patriotique du Carana (MPC)

-The MPC is an avowed secular organisation with broad appeal that has a total strength of 10,000 fighters and 10,000 to 20,000 supporters.
-The level of public support is high in the West and cuts across the different religions.
-The MPC is structured into groups of 700 men.
+MPC is an avowed secular organization with broad appeal that has a total strength of 10,000 fighters and 10,000 to 20,000 supporters.
+The level of public support is high in the west and cuts across the different religions.
+It is structured into groups of 700 men.
 Each of these groups is led by a field commander and has a local network of supporters.
-The groups have no internally defined military structure, but a system of sub-commanders with different numbers of fighters.
-The loyalty to the commanders is high and discipline is very good.
+The groups have no internally defined military structure, but a system of subcommanders with different numbers of fighters.
+Loyalty to the commanders is high and discipline is very good.

-The official Headquarters the (HQ) of MPC is in ALUR but this is more a symbolic HQ than an operational one.
-In some areas, the MPC have taken over government and basic administrative functions.
-Because of the broad public support for the rebels, and the dissatisfaction with the government, the new role of the MPC is well accepted by the largely Kori population in the West.
+The official Headquarters of MPC is in Alur, but this is more of a symbolic HQ than an operational one.
+In some areas, MPC have taken over government and basic administrative functions.
+Because of broad public support for the rebels and dissatisfaction with the Government, the new role of MPC is well accepted by the largely Kori population in the west.

-No detailed information on the equipment and training standards of the MPC is currently available.
+No detailed information on the equipment and training standards of MPC is currently available.

-Combattants Indépendants du Sud Carana (CISC)
+Combattants indépendants du sud Carana (CISC)